 Your doctor may give you hormone therapy in cycles to reduce side effects.
 Here, treatment is stopped and restarted at set intervals.
 Or, levels of prostate-specific antigen (PSA) is used to determine treatment cycles.

-Your suitability for hormone therapy depends on the stage of your cancer.
-You and your doctor will decide the best treatment option depending on your general health.
+The suitability of hormone therapy depends on the stage of your cancer, and your doctor will help determine the best treatment option based on your overall health.

 - Metastatic prostate cancer: Prostate cancer may spread to other body parts, especially to the bone.
 It is common to treat metastatic prostate cancer with hormone therapy.
 Here, the aim is to control prostate cancer anywhere in the body.